Amla Power – DIY Spicy Shampoo

 I had bought this amla powder in India, but I believe it is also easily found online.

-In India Amla is believed to have an extreme number of properties: apparently it improves hair growth, strengthens the hair follicles, keeps the dandruff away and straightens your hair too!
+In India Amla is believed to have an extreme number of properties: apparently it is supposed to improve hair growth, strengthens the hair follicles, keeps the dandruff away and straightens your hair too!
 Oh wait!
-It should also prevent split ends, hair loss, graying of the hair and it should nourish the hair as well!
+It should also prevent split ends, hair loss, graying of the hair and it should nourish the hair as well!?

 PHEWWW!